 Clifton from Montrose to Sunnyside

 ADDITIONAL PARKING RESTRICTIONS:

-There will be additional parking restrictions on North Sheridan Road between Montrose and Windsor.
+There will be additional parking restrictions on Sunnyside Ave between Broadway and North Sheridan Road.

 CROSS STREETS: Rolling closing times.
 Cross streets will close as the parade travels south down the route.

 After stepping off at 12:00 PM, the parade will take approximately two and one-half hours to finish crossing the Broadway & Montrose corner.
 After this time, the floats will still be winding their way to the end of the parade route at Diversey & Sheridan.
 This year there will NOT be a Buffer Zone on Halsted Street after the parade ends.
 Police will work to re-open the streets to vehicular traffic as soon as cleaning crews are finished and the streets will not remain open to foot traffic.